 Reflection, distortion and disorder create ambiguity, and paradoxically the sense of emotional reality that people need and seek.
 By using a mirror, I wanted to see if people posted photos of themselves using social network sites like Instagram so I could search via hash-tagging.

-This is something that interests me but it’s not something that I’m really REALLY interested in or care enough to make work about.
-What I’m really REALLY interested in and always have been is the taboo underground of sex and an underworld we don’t know exists.
+This is something that interests me but it’s not something that I’m really interested in or care enough to make work about.
+What I’m interested in and always have been is the engagement with online visual culture.
 I think that my generation is starting a huge paradigm shift towards the right direction, and we are beginning to show the older generations that it is okay to feel the way we feel.
-I am interested in uncovering and understanding both human behaviour related to sexuality and emancipation from the norm.

 Fern O’ Carolan